tugbaduzenli/UserManagementScreen/README.md

 # UserManagementScreen

-This repo contains of spring mvc with mongodb crud example.
+This repo contains of Spring MVC with MongoDb CRUD example.